scopinho/scopinho/README.md

 - 👋 Hi, I’m @scopinho
-- 👀 I’m interested in AI, specially ML among other Data Science related topics
+- 👀 I’m interested in Tech in general, in addition to leadership and business
 - 🌱 I’m currently playing with R for some ML stuff
 - 📫 Reach me at eric.scopinho@gmail.com